WANT TO KNOW HOW TO MAKE THE BEST MARGARITAS EVER?! CHECK OUT THESE 11 GAME-CHANGING TIPS.

 It’s imperative with any recipe to measure ingredients accurately, and the same goes when making the best margaritas, AKA BOMB-ASS margaritas.

 Remember, consistency and precision are key!
 I always, always use a measuring shot glass if I’m making one or two margaritas.
 For around $7, you can save yourself disappointment and headaches by investing in this little tool.

 If you’re making margaritas for a crowd, use a measuring pitcher.
-The pitcher holds 64 ounces of liquid and is just under $13.

 The last thing you ever want is for someone to comment that the drink you’ve made is too sour or tastes like it has too much sugar.
 You want to produce the same cocktail every time.